InterBolt/chatbot-sync/README.md

 ## Roadmap

 As of now, I don't have plans to turn this into an NPM package.
 I just wanted to share because I thought it was useful.
-If you'd like me to continue working on it, consider mentioning me ([@interbolt_colin](https://twitter.com/interbolt_colin)) in a tweet along with a link to [this blog post](https://interbolt/blog/chatbotkit-sync-tool/) and a feature request.
+If you'd like me to continue working on it, consider mentioning me ([@interbolt_colin](https://twitter.com/interbolt_colin)) in a tweet that includes [this link](https://interbolt/blog/chatbotkit-sync-tool/) + a feature request.